 And it is working.
 The company continues to be hugely successful in their strategy dominating the short-term rental market with a 65% share of the market in the top-ten cities by inventory.

 Your clients are no different than Airbnb’s.
 I’m sure your team is really good at what they do.
 However, as Wright Sullivan, President of A&E Engineering reminds us, “All of us have competitors who do really great work.
 And all of us have competitors with really good people.
 So, client experience (CX) becomes the real big differentiator.”

 Client Experience Management has many entry points.
-However, the first step for a successful program is for leadership to identify WHY and HOW client experience as a differentiator will help the firm achieve its goals.
+However, the first step for a successful program is for leadership to identify why and how CX as a differentiator will help the firm achieve its goals.

-Understanding your firm’s goals and making a business case for how client experience can help you achieve those goals is an important first step.
-Client Savvy has a team of experts available to walk you through a proven process to identify and quantify your firm’s power goals.
-We’ve developed a brief 5-minute video to give you an overview of this process.
-Click the button below to watch the video AND as a bonus, you’ll receive a link to download a sneak preview of how to get your team looking through a client experience (CX) lens.
+Understanding your firm's goals and making a business case for how client experience can help you achieve those goals is an important first step.
+Client Savvy has a team of experts available to walk you through a proven process to identify and quantify your firm's power goals and get your team looking through a client experience (CX) lens.
+We've developed Power Goal Worksheet to give you an overview of this process.
+Click the button below to download the worksheet AND as a bonus, you'll get a link to watch a brief 5-minute video on linking CX to your strategic business priorities.